Dealing with the end of a relationship

 People aren’t interchangeable commodities.
 Losing someone you love hurts.
 Even when you’re surrounded by love.

-It’s because love and support make any kind of adversity easier to handle.
-Yes, you’re still hurting, but you have people to talk to about it.
+It’s because joy shared is multiplied, and grief shared is lessened.
+Love and support make adversity more bearable.
+Yes, you’re still hurting, but you have people to talk to.
 You have people around you who can help distract you, who can make you lunch during those times when all you can manage to do is curl up beneath the covers and cry, and who can tell you that the night will pass and the dawn will come.
+Which it will, but even when you know that, sometimes it’s nice to hear.

 So yes, a support network is always nice to have when the wheels come off, and going through a breakup (or the loss of a child, or any other heartbreak) is no exception.